Not so Frequently Asked Questions

-The aim of portfolio construction is to achieve a better risk-adjusted performance by combining assets rather than concentration in the best-performing assets.
-And there is nothing to be exploited in the joint behaviour of the two largest assets from a portfolio construction perspective.
+The aim of portfolio construction is to achieve better risk-adjusted performance by combining assets rather than concentrating on the best-performing assets.
+And there is nothing to be exploited in the joint behavior of the two largest assets from a portfolio construction perspective.

 Why don’t you have stablecoins in the universe so that the Autopilot can “retreat” when the market takes a dive like it did this month?

 Indeed, we have no stablecoins, no fiat, no gold or commodities (which you can easily find tokenized), or anything other than true crypto projects in the investable universe.
 The point here is that you can get exposed to the best of what crypto has to offer, but nothing else.
 And all positions are long so there are no shorts, no derivatives, no options, or anything else.
 Just plain crypto.
 The reason is twofold:

 - The algorithm seeks "a monotonic growth" which is done by minimizing length and depth of drawdowns and diversifying aggressively (which is the reason why it rarely holds ETH for example because ETH and BTC move in tango, but BTC has less downward volatility, so it sees it as better to satisfy the goals).
 Also, it invests for the long term whenever it makes a decision (2.5 to 5 years).
 So, knowing this and taking into account the volatile nature of crypto, and we saw this in all our backtests, the result is that if you give it cash, it pretty much (not always, but still) takes the largest position in cash that it can.
 It’s important to remember that there is no “momentum” built into this algorithm.
 It builds portfolios but doesn't trade (scalping, intraday, or swing).